gjbex/training-material/Python/Ising/README.md

 1. `util.py`: helper utilities.
 1. `src`: C++ implementation of the 2D Ising system, as well as a SWIG file to generate Python wrapper code.
+1. `build.sh`: build script that will run SWIG, build the shared library, and copy the library and the generated Python module to the working directory.